Analyzing the Telephone Call

 There are signs to show that Wallace was miserly with his money.
 It is alleged he would walk long distances just to save a little money on tram fares, and his wife Julia dressed in handmade rags.
 Further to this, investigators found a strange element in Julia’s clothing: a hidden pouch secured by a safety pin inside her corset containing a small stash of a £1 and 10/- note.
 This pouch would not be something she could easily access in public, and therefore its existence is difficult to explain, except to speculate that she had done this to keep some of her money secret from William.
 This suggests the existence of financial tensions between the couple.

-It would also put an end to the household monetary outgoings associated with Julia and her chronic bouts of sickness.
+Her death would provide him a small sum, around £120, but also put an end to the household monetary outgoings associated with Julia and her chronic bouts of sickness.
 Since Wallace himself was also frequently ill and had a serious kidney disease which eventually claimed his life.
 Household finances would also go towards his own healthcare.

 Regarding their respective health concerns, doctors reported a coldness between the couple when they attended them, which could suggest these health issues were a source of conflict.
 It is thefore significant that both Wallace and Julia had been ill leading up to Julia’s murder, and that she had just paid a medical bill the evening before she was killed (this would exacerbate existing conflicts over both finances and health).